-Since May 15, 2018 tourists who got less than the from the 2017 foreigner law allowed 183 days in a 365 days period when entering Peru can extend their tourist visa - correctly their "temporary authorization to enter as a tourist" - while in Peru quick and easy online.
-The procedure is called "Prórroga de Permanencia - PRPL".
-However, it seems that the online extension process was only supposed to work for South American nationals according to bi- and multilateral agreements and Migraciones was a bit surprised to find that all nationalities, some with problems, could suddenly extend online.
+From May 15, 2018 to March 2020, when Covid hit Peru, tourists who got less than the from the 2017 foreigner law allowed 183 days in a 365-day period when entering the country could extend their tourist visa, for those you can enter Peru visa-free the "temporary authorization to enter and stay as a tourist" (which is nothing more than an entry in the Migraciones database while in Peru quick and easy online.
+The procedure was and still is called "Prórroga de Permanencia - PRPL".
+However, it seemed that the online extension process was only supposed to work for South American nationals according to bi- and multilateral agreements and Migraciones was a bit surprised to find that all nationalities, some with problems, could suddenly extend online.

-And now it gets a little complicated.
-In June 2019 the Peruvian Ministry of Foreign Affairs quietly published an updated list showing which nationals need a tourist visa from a Peruvian embassy or consulate before coming to Peru and which nationals can travel visa-free to Peru and for how long.
-With this new publication, the general rule to be allowed to stay 183 days in a 365 days' period seems to be outdated for most nationalities.
+Anyway, in June 2019, it got a bit more complicated - welcome to Peru.
+The Peruvian Ministry of Foreign Affairs quietly published an updated list showing which nationals need a "real" tourist visa issued by a Peruvian consulate before coming to Peru and which nationals can travel visa-free to Peru and for how long.
+With this new publication, the general rule to be allowed to stay 183 days in a 365-day period became outdated for most nationalities.

-So suddenly and mostly unnoticed, next to Schengen State nationals many other nationalities including for example US and Canadian nationals are only allowed to stay for up to 90 days in a 180 days period.
-While before Covid times immigration officers increasingly applied the new regulations from the Ministry of Foreign Affairs, giving many nationalities only the for their nationality allowed 90 days upon entry, now it seems that these regulations are applied as well with the contactless entry .
+So suddenly and mostly unnoticed, next to Schengen State nationals, many other nationalities including, for example, US and Canadian nationals were only allowed to stay for up to 90 days in a 180-day period.
+Immigration officers increasingly applied the new regulations from the Ministry of Foreign Affairs, giving many nationalities only the for their nationality allowed 90 days upon entry, which resulted in an increasing number of visitors in need of an extension and challenging the system.

 Please see our PDF " Visas for Peru by country and allowed length of stay" at the end of this article to find out how long you can stay visa-free in Peru - this PDF is an English translation of the original from the Peruvian Ministry of Foreign Affairs which can be found here.